ragul-data/retail-sales-analysis/README.md

 # 🛍️ Retail Sales Data Analysis Using Power BI

 This project analyzes retail sales performance using **Power BI** to uncover key business insights such as **revenue trends, customer behavior, product performance, and regional sales distribution**.
+## 🧩 Problem Statement
+Retail companies often deal with large volumes of sales data across different regions, products, and time periods.
+However, this raw data is difficult to interpret without proper visualization.

+Because of that, managers struggle to:
+- Identify which products or regions drive the most revenue 🛍️
+- Understand customer purchasing patterns 👥
+- Track profit and sales performance over time 📉
+- Make data-driven business decisions confidently 💼

+---

+## 💡 Solution
+To solve these challenges, I built an interactive Power BI Dashboard that:
+- Consolidates all retail sales data from Excel 📊
+- Cleans, models, and visualizes key performance indicators (KPIs)
+- Provides an easy way to explore trends and performance insights

+This dashboard helps:
+- Compare sales, profit, and quantity by region and category
+- Identify top-selling products and low-performing ones
+- Understand monthly/seasonal sales trends
+- Transform raw data into actionable insights for decision-making

+---

+## 🎯 Outcome
+- Managers can instantly monitor business performance
+- Decisions are now data-driven, not assumption-based
+- Saves time spent on manual reports
+- Clear visibility into growth opportunities and problem areas

 ---